kentcb/azure_application_insights/README.md

   inner: Client(),
 );

-// This request will be captured as a request telemetry item. await telemetryHttpClient.get('https://kent-boogaart.com/');
+// This request will be captured as a dependency telemetry item. await telemetryHttpClient.get('https://kent-boogaart.com/');
 ```